pzim-devdata/mpv-scripts/README.md

 6. Restart MPV or reload the scripts by pressing Shift + R while the player is running.

-7. You can modify the script to play a specific langage:
+7. You can modify the script to automatically play a specific langage:

-- For example, if you want the script to play English subtitles but exclude the FORCED and SDH ones, you can make the following modification to line #4:
+- For example, if you want the script to automatically play English subtitles but exclude the FORCED and SDH ones, you can make the following modification to line #4:

 `if sub.type == "sub" and not sub.forced and (sub.title == nil or not sub.title:find("SDH") and not string.lower(sub.title):find("force"))`